bryntum/chronograph/src/guides/CycleResolver.md

 })
 ```

-As you can see, the same cycle can be resolved differently with different default formulas set.
+The same cycle can be resolved differently with different default formulas set.

 Cycle resolution input